Sini - Chandil Railway Line | India

 1/5

-Edmonton Metro Line | Canada
+Edmonton Metro Line

 The Edmonton Metro Line was experiencing significant issues with its newly installed Communications Based Train Control (CBTC) signalling system, which did not perform to the operator‘s expectations.
 The city was forced to run an incomplete schedule with reduced train speed and frequency which negatively affected commuters and the city of Edmonton in general.
 Finally in 2019, the operator decided to install a new system in cooperation with Frauscher.

-Beijing Metro Line 12 | China
+Beijing Metro Line 12

 The Beijing Metro Line 12 is the first metro line that combines Frauscher Advanced Counter FAdC® and Railway Signal Safety Protocol Type I (RSSP-I).
-The line is currently under construction and expected to be put into operation at the end of 2024.
+The line (from Sijiqingqiao Station to Dongbabei Station) was placed into full operation on 15 December 2024.